aaron-salisbury/ProjectTemplates/src/DotNetFramework/WinXPCore/Base/DataAnnotationValidation/README.txt

 These are copied from the System.ComponentModel.DataAnnotations namespace to act as a shim while targeting .Net Framework 3.5.

-I'm targeting 3.5 because I want this template to support legacy Windows XP instances and "Windows XP Home Reduced Media Edition" only supported up to .NET 3.5.
+I'm targeting 3.5 because I want this template to support legacy Windows XP instances and "Windows XP Home Reduced Media Edition" only supported up to .Net Framework 3.5.